|

 famous decree that made the Pope the legal "Head of all the Holy

 Churches".
 From 538 AD to 1798 AD, I think, the Roman Catholic Papal System was very confused, due to political and military situations in Europe and in the Middle east.
-This was the dark ages, when Rome called for the Crusades against the pagan Muslims, and later they used the Inquisition, etc., against enyone they viewed as an enemy of the Catholic Church.
+This was the dark ages, when Rome called for the Crusades against the pagan Muslims, and later they used the Inquisition, etc., against anyone they viewed as an enemy of the Catholic Church.
 The Roman Empire fell in 476 AD (Caesar/Roman Empire).
 Also consider these statements about Linus, the Pope (Bishop of Rome) who directly followed Peter:

 Sunday is often spoken of as "the Christian Sabbath," but this is not a technical description.
 Sunday is not a strict replacement for the Sabbath, but a day the Catholic Church (Early Church) instituted to fulfill a parallel function.
 Thus Ignatius of Antioch, the earliest Church Father to address this question, states that Christian converts "have given up keeping the Sabbath and now order their lives by the Lord's Day instead, the day when life first dawned for us, thanks to him [Christ] and his death."
 (Letter to the Magnesians 9 [A.D.
 107]).
 Yes it was the Catholic Bishop of Rome (later known as Pope) who officially changed the Sabbath from Saturday to Sunday in Christendom after Constantine the Great's 321 A.D. edict.
 Sylvester I (314-335 A.D.) was the Bishop of Rome during the reign of Constantine who gave his "stamp of approval" to the 321 Edict.
 Sylvester I did this because being in the office of the Bishop of Rome, with its positional authority.
 Thus, nodding his approval.
 This change from Saturday to Sunday was later confirmed at a council of Bishops at the Council of Laodicea (363 A.D.) said; "Christians must not Judaize by resting on the Sabbath"...meaning Saturday.